 LASG GREENING INITIATIVE RECEIVES BOOST FROM ACCA

-2 min read Uncategorized Apr 14, 2023 0 Comments
+2 min read Apr 14, 2023 0 Comments

 In a bid to support the efforts of the State Government towards ensuring a greener, healthier and sustainable environment, the Association of Chartered Certified Accountants (ACCA) has collaborated with the Lagos State Parks and Gardens Agency (LASPARK) to plant 100 trees at Ojota road median.